glassbeadsoftware/snapmail/README.md

 1. Download the latest release file for your platform
 1. Unzip the file somewhere on your disk
 1. Launch the `Snapmail` executable.
-1. You will be prompted to select a sim2h url.
-This is required for networking to work.
+1. You will be prompted to select a bootstrap server url.
+This is required for discovering other peers on the network.
-Use your own or the public one provided by Holo `ws://public-v4.sim2h.net:9000`
+Use your own or the public one provided by Holo `bootstrap.holo.net`
 1. Set your username in the top input box.
-1. Other users on the same sim2h network will appear in the bottom right list box after hitting the refresh button.
+1. Other users on the same bootstrap server will appear in the bottom right list box after hitting the refresh button.

 #### Troubleshoot